hilbert-spaess/hilbert-spaess.github.io/forcing.md

 - First-order logic up to the completeness theorem
 - Basic theory of ordinals
 - Axioms of ZFC
-- Basic model theory of ZFC (Von Neumann hierarchy)
+- Basic model theory of ZFC (Von Neumann hierarchy, constructible universe)

 [Boolean-valued semantics](https://hilbert-spaess.github.io/2020/05/16/Boolean-valued-semantics.html) is an introduction to Boolean-valued models of set theory.
 It covers Boolean algebras and Boolean-valued models, and defines the standard $\mathbb{B}$-valued model of set theory, $V^{\mathbb{B}}$.